Divius/Divius.github.io/posts/resource-classes-traits-and-allocations.rst

 ~~~~~~~~~~~~~~~

 There are just too many ways to choose nodes, we cannot cover them all in the
 API.
-For example, a common request is to support *capabilities*, which are like
+For example, a common request is to support *capabilities*, which can be
-traits with values.
-To avoid bloating the API further, we have an ability to
+seen as traits with values.
+To avoid bloating the API further, we have an
-provide a list of *candidate nodes* for an allocation
+ability to provide a list of *candidate nodes* for an allocation

 .. code-block:: console